-Is it the case that all Padstow conveyancing solicitors on the Yorkshire BS conveyancing panel are governed by the Solicitors Regulatory Authority?
+Is it the case that all Padstow conveyancing solicitors on the Leeds Building Society conveyancing panel are regulated by the Solicitors Regulatory Authority?

-As solicitors, in order to be on the Yorkshire BS conveyancing panel they would need to be governed by the SRA.
-The majority of lenders do list licenced conveyancers on their panel in which case such organisation would be overseen by the Council of Licensed Conveyancers.
+As a firm of solicitors, in order to be on the Leeds Building Society conveyancing panel they would need to be regulated by the Solicitors Regulatory Authority.
+The majority of banks do list licenced conveyancers on their panel in which case such organisation would be governed by the Council of Licensed Conveyancers.

 I have decided to exercise my right to buy my property in Padstow off the council.
 I have a mortgage offer with Virgin Money.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Virgin Money, you will need to appoint a solicitor on the Virgin Money conveyancing panel.

 Will my conveyancer be making enquiries concerning flooding during the conveyancing in Padstow.

 Flooding is a growing risk for lawyers dealing with homes in Padstow.
 There are those who acquire a house in Padstow, completely aware that at some time, it may suffer from flooding.
 However, aside from the physical damage, if a property is at risk of flooding, it may be difficult to get a mortgage, satisfactory building insurance, or dispose of the property.
 Steps can be carried out during the course of a property purchase to forewarn the buyer.